SinghAnshuman11/Snake-Game/README.md

 - Score tracking
 - Game-over detection for wall and self-collision
 - Increasing difficulty as the score rises
-- Responsive controls using both Arrow Keys and WASD keys
+- Responsive controls using both Arrow Keys and Movement Buttons
+- (NEW) Added Mobile Compatibility using Movement Buutons!

 ## Technologies Used